agabor/docs/_includes/dotnet/objects.md

 ParseACL? acl = gameScore.ACL;
 ```

-If you need to get an object's latest data from Parse, you can call the `FetchAsync` method like so:
+If you need to get an object's latest data from MSG, you can call the `FetchAsync` method like so:

 ```cs
 await myObject.FetchAsync();